dotnet/arcade/Documentation/CorePackages/Publishing.md

 ## Main differences to previous approaches

-- The concept of Channels is central:
+- **The concept of Channels is central:** The locations where the packages will be published to are determined based on which Maestro++ channel the build is assigned to.
+Look [here](https://github.com/dotnet/arcade/blob/66175ebd3756697a3ca515e16cd5ffddc30582cd/Documentation/BranchesChannelsAndSubscriptions.md) for more info about channels.

-- Publishing happens after the build:
+- **Publishing happens after the build:** assets are not published to any external storage during the build job.
+They are instead registered as Azure DevOps artifacts which will be published to external locations only after the build job finishes and validations are executed.

-- Don't use Azure DevOps release pipelines:
+- **Don't use Azure DevOps release pipelines:** The new infrastructure doesn't use Azure DevOps Release Management Pipelines.
+Instead, the new concept of Stages is used.
+See below more information about stages.

 ## What are YAML stages?

 Stages are a concept introduced by Azure DevOps to organize the jobs in a pipeline.
 Just as Jobs are a collection of Steps, Stages can be thought of as a collection of Jobs, where for example, the same pipeline can be split into Build, Test and, Publishing stages.

 Stages are the way that Azure DevOps is bringing build and release pipelines together, and are going to be the replacement for the RM UI based release pipelines.
 The official documentation for YAML-based Stages can be found [here](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/stages?view=azure-devops&tabs=yaml).

 ## Why use YAML stages for publishing?

 Using stages for publishing seeks to unify the Arcade SDK build artifact publishing mechanisms into a single solution that brings together the advantages of both the in-build synchronous publishing and the previous release pipeline based asynchronous publishing approaches.
 Other benefits are:

 * Clearly separate the concepts of build, test, publish and validate.
 * Support publishing and validation errors to be reported in the build page UI.